GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    d. **Context rolls** - Details of the hardware context register usage.

+   e. **Render/depth targets** - Overview of render targets used throughout
+      the graphics frame.

-   e. **Device Configuration** - Information about the GPU the profile
+   f. **Device Configuration** - Information about the GPU the profile
       was generated on.

 3. **Events**